Chinese state media has seized on a Swiss scientist critical of a covid origins probe. The one problem: He might not exist.

 It was the United States, not China, that was seeking to influence the investigation into the origins of the coronavirus, Wilson argued, citing sources at the WHO who he claimed had told him: “The U.S. is so obsessed with attacking China on the origin-tracing issue that it is reluctant to open its eyes to the data and findings.”

-The posts drew wide attention from Chinese state media, which used it to vindicate China’s stance on the investigation.
+The post drew wide attention from Chinese state media, which used it to vindicate China’s stance on the investigation.
 CGTN, China’s state broadcaster, wrote that the post indicated “intimidation” on the part of a WHO advisory group tracing the origins of the coronavirus.

 But on Tuesday, Swiss diplomats raised an inconvenient detail: Wilson Edwards does not actually appear to exist.
 Suggesting that the account was likely a source of “fake news,” the Swiss Embassy in Beijing asked Chinese media companies to take down their stories.
 CGTN and other outlets appear to have quietly complied.

 The dispute over the supposed Swiss biologist and his prominence in Chinese state media came amid continuing disputes about the origin of the coronavirus and a renewed push for the WHO to investigate further.
-Almost two years since the virus was first detected in Wuhan, China, before going on to kill millions around the world, the exact path it took remains unclear.
+More than a year and a half since the virus was first detected in Wuhan, China, before going on to kill millions around the world, the exact path it took remains unclear.

-Though similar epidemics have started when a virus found in animals made the leap to humans in what is known as zoonotic spread, scientists have not yet found an animal that appears to have directly infected humans.
+Though similar epidemics have started when a virus found in animals made the leap to humans, in what is known as zoonotic spread, scientists have not yet found an animal that appears to have directly infected humans.
 Internationally, some have argued that the virus could have inadvertently infected humans during research on bat coronaviruses in a Wuhan lab.

-A joint WHO-China investigation into the origins published a report this year that concluded zoonotic spread was most likely and dismissed the idea of a lab leak as unlikely and not worthy of further investigation.
+A joint WHO-China investigation into the origins published a report this year that concluded that zoonotic spread was most likely and dismissed the idea of a lab leak as unlikely and not worthy of further investigation.
 The report faced immediate criticism from WHO Director General Tedros Adhanom Ghebreyesus.

-In May, President Biden gave the U.S. intelligence community 90 days for a renewed search for evidence about covid-19′s origins.
+In May, President Biden gave the U.S. intelligence community 90 days for a renewed search for evidence about the origins of the coronavirus.
 Tedros also called for the WHO to continue its own probe, though Chinese officials suggested last month that it would be “impossible” for Beijing to accept a continuing China-focused probe.

 The social media posts by the user going by Wilson Edwards played into this discourse.
 But even before the embassy stepped in, they came with some red flags.
 The account appeared to have been created recently and had only three friends.
 There was no identifying photograph or other information, other than a location set to Bern, Switzerland.